 If you’re only looking for tickets, I recommend buying your Park tickets and Express Pass in advance to save yourself time and frustration.

 - When to Visit

 - Other Resources

-Before you head to the park, here’s a list of items that are essential both for the park and for travel within Japan and Osaka.
-Use offer code KLKTDREX to save $5USD off your first order through Klook.
+Before you head to the park, here’s a list of essential items for the park and travel within Japan and Osaka.

 - JR Rail Pass